 The only way cheating can be justified is if the reasons behind the actions matter to you as a couple (or to you as an individual).
 Some people find the act of cheating unforgivable, regardless of the reasons behind it.
 Others consider all the factors.

-What it boils down to are personal feelings.
-You may feel as if your (or your spouse’s) infidelity is justified based on your own beliefs, or you may feel that going outside the boundaries of your marriage for physical or emotional gratification can never be justified.
+It all boils down to your personal feelings.
+You may feel as if your (or your spouse’s) infidelity is justified based on your own beliefs, or you may feel that going outside your relationship boundaries for physical or emotional gratification can never be justified.

-Even if you or your spouse feels that infidelity is justifiable in your case, you’ll need to discuss the legal ramifications with your Richmond Hill divorce lawyer.
-The law is reason free from passion (we can thank Aristotle for that definition), so legally, the cause of cheating doesn’t make much impact on the way the courts view it.
+Even if you or your spouse thinks that infidelity is justifiable, you’ll need to discuss the legal ramifications with your Ontario family law or divorce lawyer.
+The law is “reason, free from passion” (we can thank Aristotle for that definition), so legally, the cause of cheating doesn’t make much impact on the way the courts view it.

 FAQs on IS CHEATING EVER JUSTIFIED? – what is cheating in a relationship

 Yes.
-Different relationships and individuals have different values and tolerances for certain activities.
-Couples could consult with a relationship expert or get relationship therapy to help them process the issue together.
+Individuals and couples have different values and tolerances for certain activities.
+Couples may opt to consult with a relationship expert or attend therapy to help them process the issue together.

 These signs are not definitive, as many people have different ways of hiding suspicious behaviour.
-However, these are some common signs of possible infidelity or relationship trouble:
+However, some common signs of possible infidelity or relationship trouble include: